-- How can we "take seriously the distinction between persons"? - Almost every choice makes some person better off and some other person worse off than would another choice.

-- Can't the people who are made worse off always claim that they are sacrificed for the benefit of others?
-For example, the people in the majority? - If this complaint-"You're sacrificing me for others!"-is always decisive, then there is a decisive complaint against almost every choice. - We need some way to prioritize complaints. - Plausible: The person with less has a stronger complaint when he is sacrificed for the benefit of others than has the person with more. - If we take this to its logical conclusion, we get:
+- How can we "take seriously the distinction between persons"? - Almost every choice makes some person better off and some other person worse off than would another choice. - Can't the people who are made worse off always claim that they are sacrificed for the benefit of others? - If this complaint-"You're sacrificing me for others!"-is always decisive, then there is a decisive complaint against almost every choice. - We need some way to prioritize complaints. - Plausible: The person with less has a stronger complaint when he is sacrificed for the benefit of others than has the person with more. - If we take this to its logical conclusion, we get: